-➡ To enable content analysis:
+→ To enable content analysis:

 - 1. Add TR101 Analysis to an input stream.
 See Adding TR101 Analysis to the Input Stream - 2.
 Click the stethoscope icon shown in the TR 101 290 column.
 The Stream Analysis screen is displayed. - 3.
-On the Stream Analysis screen, select one of the following content analysis options from the Content Analysis drop-down menu: - Content Analysis: I-Frames - Content Analysis: All Frames
+On the Stream Analysis screen, select Content Analysis: Enable from the Content Analysis drop-down menu. - To disable Content Analysis, select Content Analysis: Disable from the Content Analysis drop-down menu.